krywenko/gutenberg-libary-skill/README.md

 pdf2txt will process pdf to text then up load to mycroft library USAGE: pdf2txt "path to pdf" "book name"

 the public domain books included are
+(gutenberg websites has +50000 free books in multiple of languages more language then mycroft can speak) but  you can uplaod books from kindle  just use a kindle to text webtool  save as  pdf or text and upload to mycroft

 alice’s adventures in wonderland